xwiki-attic/xwiki-authenticator-trusted-ldap/README.md

 Support JAAS remote user based SSO authentication and get informations from LDAP server.

+Report any bug or suggest new feature in http://jira.xwiki.org/browse/AUTHTLDAP.

 # This authenticator execute the following process

 * get remote user from Portlet or Servlet request and retrieve informations from LDAP server